happyapplehorse/gptui/docs/troubleshooting.md

 ```
 If it still doesn't work, refer to [here](https://github.com/termux/termux-packages/issues/17583).

+## Failed to build wheel when installing ruamel.yaml.clib

-## When installing or updating semantic-kernel to version 0.3.11.dev0 or later, the ruamel.yaml.clib library is required.
-If you encounter the "failed build wheel" error, the solution is as follows:
+When installing or updating semantic-kernel to version 0.3.11.dev0 or later, the ruamel.yaml.clib library is required.
+If you encounter a "failed to build wheel" error, the solution is as follows:
 ```
 pkg upgrade
 pkg install build-essential python CFLAGS="-Wno-incompatible-function-pointer-types" pip install ruamel.yaml.clib
 ```

-## Failed building wheel for `playsound`
+## Failed to build wheel for `playsound`

 If you encounter a 'Failed to build wheel' error during the installation of playsound,
 please ensure that `wheel` and `setuptools` are installed on your system.
 You can install these build tools by running the command